dragonflyoss/d7y.io/docs/advanced-guides/open-api/preheat.md

   - **single_seed_peer**: Preheat to a seed peer.

   - **all_seed_peers**: Preheat to each seed peer in the P2P cluster.
-    - **count**: Count is the desired number of peers to preheat.
+    - **count**: The count of preheat seed peers desired.
-      This field is used only when 'IPs' is not specified.
-It has priority over 'Percentage'.
+      This field is used only when `IPs` is not specified.
+It has priority over `Percentage`.
       It must be a value between 1 and 200 (inclusive) if provided.
-    - **percentage**: Percentage is the percentage of available peers to preheat.
+    - **percentage**: The percentage of preheat seed peers desired.
-      This field has the lowest priority and is only used if both 'IPs' and 'Count' are not provided.
+      This field has the lowest priority and is only used if both `IPs` and `Count` are not provided.
       It must be a value between 1 and 100 (inclusive) if provided.
+    - **ips**: By setting the IPs, can specify a peer IP for preheating.
+This field has the highest priority: if provided, both `Count` and `Percentage` will be ignored.

   - **all_peers**: Preheat to each peer in the P2P cluster.
-    - **Count**: Count is the desired number of peers to preheat.
+    - **count**: The count of preheat peers desired.
-      This field is used only when 'IPs' is not specified.
-It has priority over 'Percentage'.
+      This field is used only when `IPs` is not specified.
+It has priority over `Percentage`.
       It must be a value between 1 and 200 (inclusive) if provided.
-    - **Percentage**: Percentage is the percentage of available peers to preheat.
+    - **percentage**: The percentage of preheat peers desired.
-      This field has the lowest priority and is only used if both 'IPs' and 'Count' are not provided.
+      This field has the lowest priority and is only used if both `IPs` and `Count` are not provided.
       It must be a value between 1 and 100 (inclusive) if provided.
+    - **ips**: By setting the IPs, can specify a seed peer IP for preheating.
+This field has the highest priority: if provided, both `Count` and `Percentage` will be ignored.

 - **tag**: When the URL of the preheat task are the same but the Tag are different, they will be distinguished based on the tag and the generated preheat task will be different.

 - **application**: Application is the application string for preheating.

-- **ips**: IPs is a list of specific peer IPs for preheating.
-  This field has the highest priority: if provided, both 'Count' and 'Percentage' will be ignored.
-  Applies to 'all_peers' and 'all_seed_peers' scopes.

 - **filtered_query_params**: FilteredQueryParams is the filtered query params for preheating.